xArtemisx/Roblox-Number-Counter-Module/README.md

 function Counter:Destroy()
 Destroys the NumberCounter object and disconnects all functions.
 Leaves the original TextLabel intact.

-Properties
+Properties:

 number Time - The Amount of Time that the NumberCounter will tween to it's new value over.

 string Prefix - The string prefix to be appended before the number

 number Value - The Target Value of the number counter.
-Setting NumberCounter.Value directly is not advised as it doesn't call any update functions and will be overidden on the number :UpdateValue call.
+Setting NumberCounter.Value directly is not advised as it doesn't call any update functions and will be overidden on the next :UpdateValue call.

 string Format - Either "Comma" or "Abbrev" for the type of string formatting to be done on the displayed number.